Application Performance Metrics Detection¶

 Trigger Conditions¶

-Set the trigger conditions for alert levels: You can arbitrarily configure any one of the urgent, important, warning, or normal trigger conditions.
+Set alert level trigger conditions: You can configure any one of emergency, critical, warning, or normal trigger conditions arbitrarily.

-Configure trigger conditions and severity levels, and if the query results contain multiple values, any value that meets the trigger condition will generate an event.
+Configure trigger conditions and severity levels.
+When the query result contains multiple values, an event is generated if any value meets the trigger condition.

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, it means that after multiple consecutive judgments meet the trigger condition, an event will be triggered again.
+If continuous trigger judgment is enabled, it means that after the trigger condition is met multiple times consecutively, events are triggered again.
 The maximum limit is 10 times.

 Alert Levels